apollo

 Triamcinolone is used in the treatment of various inflammatory and allergic disorders.
 It is used in the treatment of allergic rhinitis, asthma, rheumatoid arthritis, rheumatic carditis, hormone problems, ulcerative colitis, systemic lupus erythematosus, psoriasis, and other inflammatory conditions.

 Triamcinolone reduces pain, swelling and inflammation associated with various conditions.
-It works by blocking the release of chemicals in the body that cause inflammation.
+It works by blocking the release of inflammatory mediators in the body.
 It also narrows the blood vessels at the affected area, decreasing the permeability of cells (including white blood cells) into the affected site.

 Triamcinolone weakens your immune system and increases your risk of infection.
-So, make sure you stay away from people who are sick or have infections, especially chickenpox and measles.
+Make sure you avoid people who are sick or have infections, especially chickenpox and measles.
 These conditions are life-threatening in people taking steroids such as Triamcinolone.

-Do not abruptly stop taking Triamcinolone as you might develop withdrawal symptoms.
-Consult your doctor, and your doctor may advise you to lower the dose gradually before completely stopping the medication.
+Do not abruptly stop taking Triamcinolone, as you might develop withdrawal symptoms.
+Consult your physician, who may advise you to reduce the dose gradually before discontinuing the medication.

 Prolonged use of Triamcinolone may worsen your health condition.
 So, Triamcinolone should not be used for long-term unless prescribed by your doctor.

 Triamcinolone may cause growth delay in children, especially with long-term or frequent use.
-So, it should be used only if clinically needed and prescribed by the child's doctor.
+It should be used only if clinically indicated and prescribed by the child's physician.